phanturne/metadachi-old/README.md

 </div>

+## Getting Started
+Join the community through our web app [here](https://metadachi.com) or download the latest desktop application from [releases]().
+Alternatively, deploy your own version by following the [deployment guide]().

 ## Features
-- 🚀 **Supercharged AI Assistant**: Access powerful AI agents with advanced customization options
+- 🚀 **Powerful AI Agents**: Access powerful AI agents with advanced customization options
+- 🤖 LLM Options: Choose from OpenAI and Gemini to power your AI agents.
-- 🔒 **Privacy Guaranteed**: Take control of your data with the option to store it locally or in your own private database
+- 🔒 **Privacy Guaranteed**: Take control of your data by storing it locally or in your private database
 - 🌐 **Cross Platform Sync**: Back up and sync data across Windows, macOS, and the web
 - 💻 **Desktop App**: Lightweight desktop assistant (~5MB) with global hotkeys system tray integration
 - 🛠️ **Easy Self-Hosting**: Deploy effortlessly to Vercel

 ## Roadmap
 ### High Priority
-- [ ] More LLM Options (Hugging Face, OpenAI, Fireworks AI)
-- [ ] Custom AI bots and prompts
+- [ ] 🤝 **Community Collaboration**: Share and explore AI prompts, templates, and generations (Supabase required)
-- [ ] Access multiple AI bots from a single chat
+- [ ] Custom AI agents and prompts
 - [ ] ✨ Slash and @ Commands
 - [ ] 📤 Retrieval Augmented Generation (RAG)
-- [ ] Optional Supabase Auth & Database

 ### Nice to Haves
 - [ ] ⚜️ UI Redesign
   - [ ] Layout Customization Options
 - [ ] 🐶 Interactive Desktop Companion
+- [ ] Access multiple AI agents from a single chat
 - [ ] 🎨 Visual Alchemy (Image Generation)
 - [ ] 🧰 AI Toolbox
 - [ ] ⚙️ Backend Alternatives